Book cover

 Lehman’s first law justifies the need for adaptive and evolutionary maintenance.
 It also indicates that systems can die, meaning there may come a time when it is more advantageous to replace a system with a new one.
 The second law states that maintenance makes the code and internal structure of a system more complex and harder to maintain over time.
 In other words, a system’s internal quality naturally deteriorates as it undergoes maintenance and evolution.
 However, this law also includes a caveat: this deterioration can be prevented if specific work is done to maintain internal quality.
 Today, this work is called refactoring.

-Refactorings are code transformations that improve a system’s maintainability without affecting its execution.
+Refactorings are code transformations that improve a system’s maintainability without affecting its behavior.
 To explain this definition, let’s divide it into three parts.
 First, when the definition mentions code transformations, it refers to modifications in the code, such as splitting a function into two, renaming a variable, moving a function to another class, or extracting an interface from a class, among others.
 Next, the definition mentions the goal of such transformations: to improve the maintainability of the system, which means to improve its modularity, design, or architecture; enhance its testability; and make the code more readable and easier to understand and modify, among other benefits.
 Finally, a restriction is set: it is not worth improving maintainability at the cost of changing the program’s results.
 In other words, refactoring must ensure that the system works exactly as it did before the transformation.
 Alternatively, we can say that refactorings must preserve the system’s behavior.

 However, in the 1970s and 1980s when Lehman’s Laws were formulated, the term refactoring was not yet used.
 One of the first uses of this term occurred in 1992, in a doctoral thesis defended by William Opdyke at the University of Illinois (link).
 In 1999, refactoring, now known by this name, was included among the programming practices advocated by Extreme Programming.
 In the first edition of the XP book, it was recommended that developers perform refactorings with the goal of restructuring their systems to remove duplication, improve communication among developers, and simplify or make the design more flexible.